s-over-4/halk/README.md

 ```

 while in this directory, or change the argument to any valid file path.
 Simply running *HALK* with no arguments allows one
-to lex arbitrary text from the command line.
+to lex(?) arbitrary text from the command line.
 An example session is displayed below:

 ```shell
 $ halk